jefersonm/check-driving-exam-schedule/README.md

 # check-driving-exam-times

-Simple script to check available times theorical and practical exams on https://fp.trafikverket.se
+A simple script to check available times for theoretical and practical exams on https://fp.trafikverket.se

 ## Setup